 Right next to the royal garden is another awesome place of interest – a botanical garden with trees from all over the world.
 Quiet, astonishing and beautiful.

 Explore City Vest, the Church, the New Neighborhood and the Bazar

 Be my guests on a visit to exotic places in the west of the city of Aarhus

 We'll look for links to the very old settlement of the Vikings called Aros while we walk through the streets of Aarhus

 Historic Vestergade in the Hidden Back Yards

-Vestergade, West Street, is one of the oldest streets in the city of Aarhus.
-It dates back to the Viking Age around 900 AD.
+Frederiksgade, Frederik's Street, named after a Danish King is one of the oldest streets in the city of Aarhus and it dates back to the middle ages.

-The walk takes 1-2 hours according to your preferences and shorter tours of Vestergade is also available.
+This historic walk can last 1-2 hours according to your wishes and shorter versions are also available.